How to Move Forward When Your House Sale Falls Through

 Reasons Your House Sale Fell Through

-The main reasons why house sales fall through according to Which? are mortgage problems, broken chains, problems with surveys, gazumping and conveyancing delays.
+The main reasons why house sales fall through are mortgage problems, broken chains, problems with surveys, gazumping and conveyancing delays.

 Your sale could have fallen through because of a problem with your property.
 This might be something the buyer’s survey has identified.
 For example, a structural problem, subsidence or rot.
 There could be a problem with the local searches or the legal title of the property.